 In the Z (or ‘backwards S’ pattern), viewers look from the top left corner to the top right corner, then their eyes dart down to the bottom left corner, finally moving across to the bottom right.
 In the F pattern, viewers again look from top left to top right, then they move to the middle, looking across to the centre, then they move to the bottom left and finish looking.

 Designers have these patterns in mind when creating a window display.
 Placing a key item or offer in a hot spot can increase sales by 229%.
 With results like this it’s no wonder storefront designers take viewing pattern research seriously.

 Perhaps playing into the much-maligned short attention spans of this generation, retailers update storefronts as frequently as they can.
 Seasonal updates are often the most elaborate.
 Christmas storefronts in major shopping areas like New York City have become a cultural phenomenon in their own right, taking window shopping to a whole new level.

 Window displays should be updated for every major retail season.
 Retailers can track them using a simple seasonal calendar and redo their shop windows accordingly.
 But window display updates are about far more than putting up a Christmas tree in December (or, increasingly, November).
 Research shows that refreshing a window display as frequently as possible has positive benefits.

-Some store owners suggest making simple changes to a storefront, such as moving items or images slightly, can make a lot of difference to how many customers enter a store.
+Some store owners suggest making simple changes to a storefront, such as moving items or images slightly and adding new cardboard display stands, can make a lot of difference to how many customers enter a store.
 The consensus overwhelmingly suggests that the more a shop window changes, the more passersby will look at it.
 An updated storefront window will catch the eye of regular customers and new ones alike.